It’s annoying but unfortunately true: most parts of the body work less well as one gets older and older.

 It’s not really possible to prevent all cognitive aging.
 But there certainly are things that you can do!
 I would categorize them into two key categories:

-1.Take steps to optimize and maintain your brain function.
+1.Take steps to optimize and maintain your cognitive function.

 These include a variety of sensible “brain-healthy” actions such as making sure to get enough sleep, exercising, not smoking, being careful about medications that affect brain function, and more.
-Here are some useful resources that provide a more detailed list of suggested actions:
+I cover brain health, including what to know about vitamins and supplements, in this video:

 There’s no need to seriously limit oneself in later life, just because the brain isn’t quite as quick and nimble as it used to be.